-- Chat moderators ensure rules are followed, block spam, and keep discussions in online forums respectful and engaging.
+Chat moderators ensure rules are followed, block spam, and keep discussions in online forums respectful and engaging.
+For consumer brands and D2C companies, this role goes beyond community safety, it impacts customer experience and brand reputation.

-- AI assists in real-time content filtering, but human moderators offer judgment, empathy, and improved conflict resolution – a combination of both offers the optimum experience.
+AI assists in real-time content filtering, but human moderators offer judgment, empathy, and improved conflict resolution – a combination of both offers the optimum experience.
+In fast-growing markets like the US, UK & Australia, this balance is important where customer expectations are higher than ever.

 Imagine you’re at a big party.
 Everyone’s talking, the music’s playing, and the vibe is great.
 Suddenly, someone starts yelling inappropriate things, another person is spamming flyers for a random event, and a heated argument breaks out in the corner.